The Bankrate promise

 Spend an afternoon driving around neighborhoods where you’re interested in purchasing a home.
 Not only will you get a feel for the area’s vibe and character; you may be able to drop into a few open houses, as well.
 Look for open house signs to indicate a nearby listing.

-If you’re working with a real estate agent, ask them how to find open houses.
-Even if you plan to go without your agent, they can recommend open houses that might be a good fit for your search, including those in neighborhoods you might not have considered.
+If you’re working with a real estate agent, ask them to help you find open houses.
+Even if you plan to attend without your agent, they can recommend events that might be a good fit for you, including in neighborhoods you might not have considered.

 Can anyone go to an open house?

 The short answer is yes.
-You can go solo, with your spouse or even bring the family along.
-While you can also bring your own real estate agent, you don’t need to have one with you to attend an open house.
-This makes it easier for you to see homes up close and at your own pace without any sales pressure.
+While you can bring your real estate agent along, you don’t need to have one with you to attend an open house.
+This makes it easier for you to see homes up close and at your own pace, without any sales pressure.

-“It can be helpful to go to an open house, even if you’ve already seen the home with your agent,” says Brendon DeSimone, brokerage manager at Houlihan Lawrence in Bedford, New York.
+“It can be helpful to go to an open house, even if you’ve already seen the home with your agent,” says Brendon DeSimone, branch manager and associate real estate broker at Houlihan Lawrence in Bedford, New York.
 “It’s a chance to go back on your own and go through it again.
 And, you can see what the neighborhood is like on a weekend.”